m-fadil/podman-opencode/README.md

 ### Command Breakdown:

+- `--name opencode-container`: Assigns the name `opencode-container` to the running container for easier management.
 - `--rm`: Automatically remove the container when it exits.
 - `-it`: Run in interactive mode and allocate a pseudo-TTY.
 - `-v ./:/workspace:z`: Mount the current directory on your host machine to `/workspace` inside the container.
 The `:z` option is for SELinux relabeling.